planetrobbie/terraform-vault/README.md

 At the last KubeCon event in Barcelona HashiCorp announced support for a [Container Storage Interface driver](https://github.com/deislabs/secrets-store-csi-driver/tree/master/pkg/providers/vault#prerequisites) that allows containers to mount secret as volumes.
 This section illustrate this new functionnality.

-First you have to deploy the drivere on your Kubernetes 1.13+ (required to support CSI drivers) cluster
+First you have to deploy the driver on your Kubernetes 1.13+ cluster (required to support CSI drivers).

     git clone https://github.com/deislabs/secrets-store-csi-driver.git
     cd secrets-store-csi-driver.git